mBurakKoseler/Comparative-Analysis-of-Word-Embedding-Methods/README.md

 (One of the sample methods and Speed ​​comparison of methods)

 The project was prepared together with Ayşegül Akkaya, one of the students of KTU.
+Progress was made under Doç.
+Dr. VASİF NABİYEV.
+Thanks for both of them.

 **utilized resources**